- About Us

 The studio format promotes flexible working methods whereby staff get to work on a wide range of project scales and types but are also encouraged to develop specialism’s which enhance the Practice and their own professional development.

-Robinson McIwaine Architects was founded in 1963 by Victor Robinson and Derek McIlwaine and has evolved into RMI Architects which is currently led by third generation Partners Rob Jennings, Stephen Miskelly and John Reid and supported by former Partner Peter McGuckin who remains a consultant in the Practice.
+Robinson McIwaine Architects was founded in 1963 by Victor Robinson and Derek McIlwaine and has evolved into RMI Architects which is currently led by third generation Partners Rob Jennings and Stephen Miskelly.

 RMI Architects has evolved over the last 50 years from Robinson McIwaine Architects, founded in 1963 by Victor Robinson and Derek McIlwaine.
 From the outset founding Partners Victor and Derek were committed to innovative and contemporary design and during the early years the won numerous RIBA, RIAI and RSUA design awards, most notably for projects such as The Waterfront Hall (2004), Canyon Europe (1998) and The Spinning Mill (1979)